annnna-ad/annnna-ad/README.md

 - 👋 Hi, I’m @annnna-ad
-- 👀 I’m interested in
+- 👀 I’m interested in software development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning about security and privacy